 - You’ll need to have organic enema coffee, filtered/purified water, an ultra-fine stainless steel sieve, and a 4-quart stainless steel saucepan.
 It is not recommended to use an aluminum saucepan or tap water.
 The ultra-fine sieve is important because you don’t want to have coffee grinds in the enema coffee, which will happen if you don’t use the correct sieve.

 - Add the organic enema coffee and filtered/purified water to your saucepan and bring to a boil.
 Once it comes to a rolling boil, set the timer for 5 minutes and let it boil.
-Once the timer is finished, reduce the heat to low/medium, set the time for 15 minutes and let it simmer.
+Once the timer is finished, reduce the heat to low/medium, set the timer for 15 minutes and let it simmer.
 When the timer is finished, remove the saucepan from the stovetop and allow it cool completely before using it.
 Trust me – this is very important.
 Do not attempt to take the enema coffee directly from the stove to perform a coffee enema while the coffee is still hot.
 If you’re short on time, you can always place the saucepan in the refrigerator to cool it off quicker, but keep an eye on it because then you’ll have the opposite problem – the enema coffee being too cold.

-Preparing The Coffee Enema
+Step 2: Preparing The Coffee Enema

-While your enema coffee is simmering, you can start getting your area ready for the coffee enema.
+Secondly, while your enema coffee is simmering, you can start getting your area ready for the coffee enema.

 - Set up a space to do your enema.
 You’ll need to pick a place where the enema bag can be hung overhead, like near a door.
 There are various places you can do this, but the most practical is on your bathroom floor, to make clean up easy if you happen to have an “accident”.
 Try to make it as cozy and relaxing as possible by laying one or two large old towels on the floor that you wouldn’t mind getting stained if the enema coffee spills on it.
 You can even get a small pillow or roll up a towel to use as a pillow to support your head so you’ll be comfortable.